eyre-rs/eyre/README.md

   -> fmt Result` and optionally `display` - For formatting the entire error chain and the user provided context.

-When overriding the context it no longer makes sense for `eyre::ErrReport` to provide the `Display` and `Debug` implementations for the user, becase we cannot predict what forms of context you will need to display along side your chain of errors.
+When overriding the context it no longer makes sense for `eyre::Report` to provide the `Display` and `Debug` implementations for the user, becase we cannot predict what forms of context you will need to display along side your chain of errors.
 Instead we forward the implementations of `Display` and